SampleEnvironment/secop-site/source/intro/first-use.rst

 To explain, if you set the target parameter to 20K above the current value, depending on what the heater actually heats, it may take a while to heat up.
 In SECoP, you would immediately the feedback that the target was changed, and you would then see the value going up as the hardware does its job.
 To know, when the command or parameter change is done, you have to have a look at the status.
-It will go `BUSY` until the change is done.
+It will go ``BUSY`` until the change is done.
-When it returns to `IDLE`, then the action is finished.
+When it returns to ``IDLE`` then the action is finished.

-The other commands won't be discussed here, but as a pointer have a look at `activate`, which gives you a stream of updates for all parameters of a SEC node or Module.
+The other commands won't be discussed here, but as a pointer have a look at ``activate`` which gives you a stream of updates for all parameters of a SEC node or Module.

 ----------------------------------
 Letting the computer do it for you